Skip to main content

 • Disability appeals time

-Conduct disability determination appeals hearings and issue decisions within an end of year monthly (September) average processing time of 270 days in fiscal years 2024 and 2025.
+Conduct disability determination appeals hearings and issue decisions within an end of year monthly (September) average processing time of 270 days in fiscal year 2025.

 SecurityStat progress highlight: Faster hearings times nationwide